 High Power Radical Battery

 Conversion and storage of renewable energy to electrical power are key challenges across the world for realizing net zero carbon emission.
-On a smaller scale, further breakthroughs of secondary batteries are required to fulfill the future desires for electric vehicles (EV).
+On a smaller scale, further breakthroughs of secondary batteries are required to fulfill the future desires for electric vehicles.
 With the driving range of commercial EV now approaches 300 miles, the slow charging rate of the current lithium-ion battery technology has become one of the most pressing issues that the electric vehicle industry faces today.
 The Zhang lab seeks to develop a general approach to prepare high rate organic radical battery.
-Our goal is to synthesize redox active molecules with multiple reversible redox couples and systematically optimize their performance in battery.
+Our goal is to synthesize redox-active molecules with multiple reversible redox couples and systematically optimize their performance in batteries.

-In nature, enzymes exploit locally structured functional groups to construct well-defined cavities that form reaction cavities.
-These cavities provide reaction microenvironments that recognize substrates, activate substrates and minimize undesirable side reactions by protecting the reactive intermediates in inert confinement, thereby allowing incompatible reactions to proceed in parallel.
-We are interested in designing molecular receptors that capture reactive small molecules, particularly those that carry a positive or negative charge.
-These studies will lead to new metal-free generation of synthetically valuable species.
-We leverage the size-extrusion effect of microenvironments to control each bond formation event and discover new catalysts with high yet selective reactivity.
+In nature, enzymes exploit organic functional groups to construct well-defined reaction microenvironments that recognize substrates, activate substrates and minimize undesirable side reactions by protecting the reactive intermediates in inert confinement, thereby allowing incompatible reactions to proceed in parallel.
+We are interested in designing all organic catalysts that capture small molecules, particularly those that carry a positive or negative charge.
+These studies will lead to new all organic molecular catalysts for multielectron transformations, such as proton reduction, carbon dioxide reduction, and oxygen evolution.

 Morasch, R.; Kwabi, D. G.; Tulodziecki, M.; Risch, M.; Zhang, S.; Shao-Horn, Y. “Insights into Electrochemical Oxidation of NaO2 in Na-O2 Batteries via Rotating Ring Disk and Spectroscopic Measurements” ACS Appl.
 Mater.
 Interfaces, 2017, 9, 4374-4381.